donno2048/im2ascii/README.md

-# im2unicode
+# im2ascii

-Turn Images to unicode
+Turn Images to ascii

 (Supports drag and drop)